Déjà Vu: Meaning, Definition, And Why It Happens

 Neurological theories

 Alternatively, there are neurological theories that tie déjà vu to unusual activity in the brain.
 The temporal lobes of the brain may be involved in the recall of memories and other familiar situations.
-Psychological science research suggests that déjà vu might result from a minor seizure in the temporal lobe (even in people without epilepsy) or a delay in the transmission of information from our senses (like our eyes and ears) to our brain.
+Current directions in psychological science research suggests that déjà vu might result from a minor seizure in the temporal lobe (even in people without epilepsy) or a delay in the transmission of information from our senses (like our eyes and ears) to our brain.

 Short-term memory glitches